IsmailAkram/learn-react-in-x-minutes/README.md

 I created a simple todo list via this YouTube tutorial from Web Dev Simplified: https://youtu.be/hQAHSlTtcmY

+@19 minutes, I had to use import { v4 as uuidv4 } from 'uuid'; instead to resolve the key issue.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).